distler/tex2svg/README.md

 ~~~~~
 to run it as a daemon.

-Only a [subset](https://golem.ph.utexas.edu/~distler/blog/itex2MMLcommands.html) of TeX commands are supported.
+Only a [subset](https://golem.ph.utexas.edu/~distler/blog/itex2MMLcommands.html) of TeX commands are supported, in addition to the command supported by tikzpicture/tikzcd.

 ## Testing